 The Brazen Fox – White Plains

 This casual American eatery and craft beer bar on Mamaroneck Avenue offers patio seating in the nice weather.
-There isn't a dedicated kids' menu, but there are plenty of kid-friendly favorites on offer, including quesadillas, chicken tenders, flatbread pizza, and mac & cheese bites.
+There isn't a dedicated kids' menu, but there are plenty of kid-friendly favorites on offer, including quesadillas, chicken tenders, flatbread pizza, and nachos.

 Captain Lawrence Brewery – Elmsford

-While a brewery might not seem like an obvious choice for outdoor dining with kids, Captain Lawrence Brewery in Elmsford has an outdoor eating area (with games like cornhole) as well as a very kid-friendly food menu (grilled cheese, pretzels, and French fries are all on the menu).
+While a brewery might not seem like an obvious choice for outdoor dining with kids, Captain Lawrence Brewery in Elmsford has an outdoor eating area (with games like cornhole) as well as a kids menu, with options like hot dogs, pasta and fruit.
 The brewery has an excellent selection of craft beers on tap (for the parents, of course).

 RELATED: 13 of the Best Places for Families To Get Pizza in Westchester

-Kids can dig into mac n' cheese or delicious fresh seafood at Half Moon.
+Kids can dig into mac n' cheese or fresh seafood at Half Moon.

 Half Moon – Dobbs Ferry